SKorolchuk/dpio-user-management-api/README.md

-# Deeproxio Account REST API
+# Deeproxio User Management REST API

 UserManagement.API service is used for Deeproxio platform authentication and authorization processes.
 Also the service responds for managing dpio user data.